 Steps to Services Excellence

-This brief call is for service-based business leaders wanting to increase profitability and productivity by improving their ability to serve their ideal clients.
+This new and improved webinar is for service-based business leaders wanting to increase profitability and productivity by improving their ability to serve their ideal clients.
 We’ll cover the high points of what’s necessary to achieve service excellence and address a few of the most common questions.

 Our last call was November 7, 2018